-- Who is the child most attached to and who do they currently spend the most time with?
+- Who is the child most attached to, and who do they currently spend the most time with?

 - Whether or not one parent has exhibited behaviors that are not in the best interest of the child?

 The attorneys at Tolison & Williams are committed to helping their clients obtain the best possible results within the law.
 This is true for both mothers and fathers.
-Dads who wish to pursue custody or a modification to custody are always advised to seek out legal representation before proceeding.
+Dads who wish to pursue custody or a modification to custody are always advised to seek legal representation before proceeding.